Learn Korean with Goblin:Real Korean Phrases Used in K-Dramas (With Pronunciation)

 Korean phrases from K-drama for real-life conversation and learning

-• • Goblin phrases are simple but powerful
+Goblin phrases are simple but commonly used in emotional situations

 : What Does "보고 싶어 (bogo sipeo)" Really Mean?